nexusofthings/nexusofthings.github.io/_posts/2021-02-23-working-in-tidyverse.md

 ---
-title: "Post: Post3"
+title: "Working in TIDYVERSE"
 categories:
   - Blog
 tags:
-  - Post Formats
+  - General
-  - notice
+  - R
 ---

 A notice displays information that explains nearby content.
 Often used to call attention to a particular detail.